 In each direction, the service clock is compared to the common clock and the difference is encoded into the RTP header in the TDM PW overhead.
 At the other end of the network, the original service clock is reproduced by comparing the common clock to the frequency difference in the RTP header.
-Figure 12: Differential Clock Recovery on a Network shows an example of a network using DCR.
+The following figure shows an example of a network using DCR.

-Figure 12: Differential Clock Recovery on a Network
+Figure 12: Differential clock recovery on a network